 If you didn’t drive to Key West from Miami, you’ve got some options for your return trip.
 Once it’s time to head back to Miami, how are you planning on getting there?
 A shuttle from Miami to Key West is an affordable and comfortable option if you don’t want to fly both ways.

-The Keys Shuttle trip from Key West to Miami International Airport typically takes about 4 hours.
+The Keys Shuttle trip from Key West to Miami International Airport typically takes 4 hours.
 That’s roughly the same time it would take you if you hired a vehicle for the drive back.
 But let’s be honest; you enjoy the scenery more when you’re not sitting in the driver’s seat.

 Solo travelers especially will prefer this mode of transport for the return trip.
-With a luxury coach ride, you’ll still have the option of stopping off at other Keys and doing some more sightseeing.
+With a luxury coach ride, you’ll still have the option of stopping off at other Keys and doing more sightseeing.

 If you didn’t get to stop at the many museums, parks, and other attractions on your trip to Key West, there’s hope.
 You can still visit them on your return journey to Miami.